vukics/cppqed/doc/main.markdown

 \tableofcontents

-\note C++QED is a free open-source project, the only thing the developers ask is to please cite **both** our \ref mainpagepublications "papers" in publications where C++QED has any role, as this is the only way for us to obtain credit for this work.
+\note C++QED is a free open-source project, the only thing the developers ask is to please cite **all three** of our \ref mainpagepublications "papers" in publications where C++QED has any role, as this is the only way for us to obtain credit for this work.

 Documentation {#mainpagedocumentation}